0xDrogon/damn-vulnerable-defi-solutions/README.md

 This repository contains my solutions to Damn Vulnerable DeFi: "A set of challenges to learn offensive security of smart contracts in Ethereum" (https://github.com/tinchoabbate/damn-vulnerable-defi).

-You should always try to solve these challenges for yourself.
-Use this repository to compare solutions and to get hints.
+You should always try to solve these challenges on your own.
+Use this repository responsibly to compare solutions, to get hints and (hopefully) to learn.

 ## Solutions